BicycleTips/bicycletips.github.io/_posts/2022-06-06-Unbound-Grav24-2022-ride-review.md

 After check in, we headed to the Expo.
 I think this year there were something like 290 vendors at the expo.
 This expo at Unbound/DK is just amazing.
 The swag you can get, the gear you can buy, the people you can meet, is amazing!
 One thing to keep in mind with the Unbound Gravel expo is that it ends at 5pm on Friday evening, it is gone by about 5:15pm.
 You won't find 99% of the vendors on Saturday or Sunday, though you can find Muc-Off after the event (more later).

 ## Shake out ride
-After the chake out ride we headed back to the car to get ready for a group ride.
+After the shake out ride we headed back to the car to get ready for a group ride.
 Group rides are a plenty at Unbound.
 Thursday afternoon's ride was our first, but not the first of the weekend, and not our last.
 We met at the Major Taylor booth in the Expo and headed out with a couple hundred people for a 13-14 mile ride south east of Emporia.

 The ride was tame, not a race, not very well organized.
 A couple of times the lead group didn't know where to make a turn and would have to turn around to catch a turn they missed.
 I had the route on my computer, so I knew where I was going.